 Chief Technical Officer

-As part of his BEng (Hons) course in Mechanical Engineering at Nottingham Trent University, Mark worked at Windscale, a nuclear power station, for the UK Atomic Energy Authority, on both production and undertaking safety inspections.
-After graduating in 1989 he joined the PSA Group (Peugeot UK), working across a number of areas of automotive manufacture including; technical, logistics and real estate.
-During this time he was sponsored by PSA to undertake an M.B.A at De Montfort University, graduating in 1991.
-On leaving PSA in 1995, he continued working within the automotive industry for MIRA (the Motor Industry Research Association), an organisation focusing on new vehicle research, design, development, validation and legislative approval working for most vehicle manufactures around the world.
-Working within Safety (crash testing), EMC, Data Acquisition and Test Facility Operations, projects included a number of international assignments resulting in the transfer of technology from military and the oil exploration industry; Telematics / ITS technology / commercialisation and licencing of data visualisation software.
+As part of his BEng (Hons) course in Mechanical Engineering at Nottingham Trent University, Mark worked at Windscale for the UK Atomic Energy Authority, on both production and undertaking safety inspections.
+After graduating in 1989 he joined the PSA Group (Peugeot UK), working across a number of areas of automotive manufacture, including, technical, logistics and real estate.
+During this time he was sponsored by PSA to undertake an M.B.A. at De Montfort University, graduating in 1991.
+On leaving PSA in 1995, he continued working within the automotive industry for the Motor Industry Research Association, an organisation focusing on new vehicle research, design, development, validation and legislative approval, working for most vehicle manufacturers around the world.
+Working within Safety (crash testing), EMC, Data Acquisition and Test Facility Operations, projects included a number of international assignments, resulting in the transfer of technology from military and the oil exploration industry; Telematics / ITS technology / commercialisation and licencing of data visualisation software.
 Works also included strategic expansion with the award of long term supply and management services contracts: including the asset transfer and development of new real estate for specialist test facilities for; Ford, Visteon’s, Lear and Johnson Controls.

-Leaving MIRA in 2002, he changed industries and joined GSE a French international construction company (main contractor) specialising in the development of large logistics and industrial facilities within EMEA as their UK Commercial Manager.
+Leaving MIRA in 2002, Mark changed industries and joined GSE, a French international construction company specialising in the development of large logistics and industrial facilities within EMEA, as their UK Commercial Manager.
 He was responsible for establishing and developing all commercial activities and teams including sales and marketing.
 Work included not only the contractual and commercial aspects but also real estate development, preconstruction design management and establishing 3D /BIM technology (2004).
 As Commercial Director (2006), the business expanded into Scandinavia, with the establishment of an Oslo office in 2008 resulting in the award and construction of one of Scandinavia’s largest multi-temperature automated distribution centres for COOP.

-On leaving GSE in 2012, Mark joined Bulk Eiendom, an Oslo based industrial and logistics real estate developer and investor as their Development Director responsible for the design and development their new Data Centres business portfolio.
+On leaving GSE in 2012, Mark joined Bulk Eiendom, an Oslo based industrial and logistics real estate developer and investor as their Development Director responsible for the design and development of their new Data Centres business portfolio.
 Works included the acquisition, redesign and “live” refurbishment of the Oslo Internet Exchange & CoLo , together with the design and construction of N01, Europe’s first 100% green dedicated 800 acre hyperscale data centre campus.
-The works included strategic infrastructure planning (2 GW) and 100km of fibre and infrastructure ductwork and the productionisation of “plug-in” power and cooling capacities and the introduction of industrial and logistics fast track construction methods for the base Data Centre shell and core platforms.
+The works included strategic infrastructure planning (2 Giga Watts), 100km of fibre and infrastructure ductwork, the productionisation of “plug-in” power and cooling capacities, and the introduction of industrial and logistics fast track construction methods for the base data centre shell and core platforms.

-Having worked as a consultant and also client side within most areas of technical real estate development Mark joined sineQN in 2018 as CTO.
+Having worked as a consultant, and also client side within most areas of technical real estate development Mark joined sineQN in 2018 as CTO, and an owner.
 He brings a depth of data centre technical design expertise together with industrial real estate development knowledge and experience.
 This includes; utilities development, M&E systems, modular / fast track construction and BIM/iBMS system integration.
 Mark’s technical expertise and collaborative approach means that he is well placed to bring both innovation to projects and to lead design, construction and technical delivery teams.